nic6911/3Dfiles/Navimow/README.md

 # Instructions
 Print 2 x wheels with or without the logo. the logo and wheel are in two separate files but in the same coordinate frame so that you can print them combined with a multicolor printer.
-Use 3 x M4x35mm bolts and 3 x SL M4 nuts
+Use 3 x M4x35mm bolts and 3 x SL M4 nuts.

 Unscrew the original wheelcaps (screws holea are on the back of the wheels.
 Use the existing holes for mounting the spikes.

 If you like then please